Sand, Salt, and Carbon: Caring for Your Travel Support Gear

 Step 1: Mechanical De-Sanding

-Step 2: The Fresh Water Myth
+Step 2: The Distilled Rinse

 Step 3: Avoid Household Chemicals